 How Can I Participate?

-Leadership Class of 2014 is well under way this year marking our 20th class of community leaders.
-Applicaiton for the Class of 2015 is available here.
+Leadership Class of 2015 is well under way this year marking our 20th class of community leaders.
+Applicaiton for the Class of 2016 will be activated on January 2, 2015.

 The year-long curriculum is designed to help participants acquire both a fuller sense of the critical issues affecting Kitsap County and also the leadership skills necessary to motivate and engage others in collaborative efforts to resolve them.